I am

 Is Civil Disobedience Morally Allowable?

 The links given below lead to articles containing several claims and arguments about civil disobedience.
-Your task is to pick a particular controversial claim or question about civil disobedience, find arguments on both sides, analyze and evaluate those arguments, think the issue through all the way, and then write a paper giving the results of your analysis.
+You may pick a particular controversial claim or question about civil disobedience, find arguments on both sides, analyze and evaluate those arguments, think the issue through all the way, and then write a paper giving the results of your analysis.

 (Odyssey Writing might help with this.)